Ingenuity that shapes society

 The lifecycle of products has dropped by 25% in the last 15 years.

 Over the past 15 years, the range of different products has more than doubled.

 Sensors, software and control systems are the hallmarks of intelligent infrastructure: making traffic flow smoother, reducing energy consumption, protecting the environment and ensuring cities are attractive places to live and do business in.

-For economies and cities with limited funds, intelligent technologies are a fast and efficient manner to optimize existing infrastructures.
-Siemens can help unlock the potential by providing innovative financing solutions.
+For cities with tight budgets, intelligent technologies are a fast and efficient way to optimise existing infrastructure.
+Siemens can further help to unlock the potential by providing innovative financing solutions.

 Reliable and affordable energy

 Residential homes, office buildings, industrial complexes and transport systems – we all depend on a safe, clean and efficient supply of energy.
 Alternative business models and innovative technologies are essential to successfully transition to a new sustainable energy landscape.